 Rail Revitalisation - award winning projects

 - In the prestigious Permanent Way Institute Track Awards 2013, Tracksure and DPTI won the Project Achievement Award for 2013 for the reconstruction of Nairne Junction.
 See the 'Latest news' section for a timelapse video of this work.

 - In the Engineers Australia 2013 Engineering Excellence Awards, DPTI won the Engineering Excellence Award for Project Management of the Goodwood Junction Grade Separation.

 - In the Engineers Australia 2013 Engineering Excellence Awards, DPTI/Macdow/Thiess/PB/Sinclair Knight Merz/Aurecon/ParsonsBrinkerhoff won a Commendation for Project Infrastructure for the Seaford Rail Extension.

 - In the 2013 South Australian Civil Contractors Federation Earth Awards, DPTI/Thiess/Macdow won Category 5 Project value more than $75 million Award for the Seaford Rail Extension.

-Construction of a new St Clair station, open to the public on 23 February 2014.
+- Construction of a new St Clair station, open to the public on 23 February 2014.

 - Delivery of 22 new electric 3-car trains, commencing passenger services on 23 February 2014 on the Seaford line between Noarlunga and Seaford.

 South Australia's public transport system is currently undergoing a major overhaul to transform Adelaide's network into a vibrant, state of the art sustainable system, providing faster, cleaner, more frequent and more efficient services for commuters.
 Please click on the individual projects below for further information.